 Beginning upon the completion of this offering, we intend to pay our non-employee directors an annual cash retainer of \$30,000 for their board service and a per meeting fee of \$2,000 for each meeting of the board attended.
-We also intend to pay the members of our audit, compensation, and nominating and corporate governance committees an additional annual cash retainer of \$5,000, with the chair of the audit committee receiving an additional annual cash retainer of \$5,000, and the chairs of the other committees each receiving an additional annual cash retainer of \$2,500.
+We also intend to pay the members of our audit, compensation, and nominating and corporate governance committees an additional annual cash retainer of \$5,000, with the chair of the audit committee receiving an additional annual cash retainer of \$5,000, and the chairs of the other committees each receiving an additional annual cash retainer of \$5,000, and the chairs of the other committees each receiving an additional annual cash retainer of \$5,000, and the chairs of the other committees each receiving an additional annual cash retainer of \$2,500.
 In addition, non-employee directors will be eligible to receive awards under our Incentive Plan valued at \$35,000 per year.
 We will reimburse all directors for reasonable expenses incurred to attend our board and board committee meetings.

 Effective upon completion of this offering, we anticipate that we will appoint David J. Johnson, one of our director-nominees, as our lead independent director.
-For such services, Mr. Johnson would receive (i) immediately upon effectiveness of this offering, a grant of an option to purchase 145,772 shares of our common stock, which will vest ratably, on an annual basis, over a three-year period and will have an exercise price equal to the initial public offering price, and (ii) in addition to the other items of compensation specified herein, an annual retainer of \$33,333, payable in quarterly installments.
+For such services, Mr. Johnson would receive (i) a grant of an option to purchase approximately 0.1 million shares of our common stock, which will vest ratably, on an annual basis, over a three-year period, and (ii) in addition to the other items of compensation specified herein, an annual retainer of \$33,333, payable in quarterly installments.
+The number of shares actually issued or granted to Mr. Johnson will be based on the number of shares outstanding after the offering and after giving effect to the conversion of our Series A preferred stock and Series C preferred stock.
+The outstanding shares of calculating the share number above, we have assumed an initial public offering price of \$13.00 per share, which is the midpoint of the range set forth on the cover page of this prospectus.